taktak-hi/Deep-Learning-Specialization/README.md

 ## 3. [**Structuring Machine Learning Projects**](https://www.coursera.org/learn/machine-learning-projects/home/welcome)

 You will learn how to build a successful machine learning project.
-After 2 weeks, you will:
+You will:
 * Understand how to **diagnose errors** in a machine learning system, and
 * Be able to prioritize the most promising directions for reducing error
 * Understand complex ML settings, such as **mismatched training/test sets**, and comparing to and/or surpassing human-level performance